Example scenarios

 In Automatic1111 you go to Extra tab, pick a upscaling method, set a scale factor and give it some time, you can do a batch of images (a folder) as well.
 For more - see this video clip.

 2. Photoshop is very popular and powerful, but it is not cheap and it could be complicated at times.
-Other ones (including PS plugins) can change the light or other meta characteristics.
+One good and free alternative of PS is GIMP (see a demo clip).

 My photo-gallery website (https://photothea.com) includes some AI-generated pics.
-For that I'm using https://piwigo.org/ - free and very versatile if you speak a bit of PHP.
+For that I'm using https://piwigo.org/ - very good, free and quite versatile if you speak a bit of PHP.

 All of these scenarios assume using the prompts provided by Scripthea or some variations of them.
 Still if you decide to write your own prompts from scratch here are some useful tips: